Glass Jar Candle Holder Ideas

 December 21, 20160 found this helpful

-This is a guide about making a dried banana leaves candleholder.
+This is a page about making a dried banana leaves candleholder.
 Dried banana leaves can be used in a number of craft projects.

 December 4, 20150 found this helpful

 Make a lovely autumn candle holder from a recycled jar to decorate for the season.
-This is a guide about making an autumn leaves jar candle holder.
+This is a page about making an autumn leaves jar candle holder.